 The national sexual violence prevention programme

-Our national sexual violence programme is funded by the Scottish Government to run workshops across Scotland on seven different topics adapted for four different age/stage groups.
+Our national sexual violence prevention programme is funded by the Scottish Government to run workshops across Scotland on seven different topics adapted for four different age/stage groups.

-This work is led by workers based in local rape crisis centres and places an emphasis on young people’s participation and leadership.
+This work is led by workers based in local Rape Crisis Centres and places an emphasis on young people’s participation and leadership.
 Programmes are planned in partnership with schools and youth groups to best meet their needs.
 Our resource pack is evidence-based and has been externally evaluated.

 Equally Safe at School: a whole school approach

-By working closely with the whole school community, and looking with them at all parts of their school system, we can support schools in addressing gender based violence and promoting equality.
+By working closely with the whole school community, and looking with them at all parts of their school system, we can support schools in addressing gender-based violence and promoting equality.

 The intervention comprises six key parts; whole school assessments, a pupil-led action group, staff training, policy development, curricular enhancement and a pupil-led school campaign.

 Underpinned by principles of equality, accessibility and safety, Equally Safe at School places young people’s voices at the forefront and works with them, as well as with school staff, to identify how schools can best prevent and respond to incidents and disclosures of gender based violence.

 Rape Crisis Centres across Scotland can offer a range of services to support further and higher education institutions to prevent gender-based violence (GBV), respond to disclosures and support students and staff affected by it, as part of the Equally Safe in Colleges and Universities (ESCU) national strategic work.
 Services include:

 ESCU GBV First Responder Staff Training